Pultizer Prize-winning Poet

 Schultz lives in East Hampton, New York, with his wife, sculptor Monica Banks, and their two sons, Elias and August.

 Philip Schultz is the author of several collections of poetry, including Failure, winner of the 2008 Pulitzer Prize.
-His other collections include The Wherewithal: A Novel in Verse, The God of Loneliness: New and Selected Poems, Living in the Past, and The Holy Worm of Praise.
-He has also published a memoir, My Dyslexia, in which he recounts his difficulties with the debilitating language disability and his struggles to overcome it.
+His other collections include Luxury, The Wherewithal: A Novel in Verse, The God of Loneliness: New and Selected Poems, Living in the Past, and The Holy Worm of Praise.
+He is also the author of My Dyslexia and Comforts of the Abyss.
 His work has been published in The New Yorker, Partisan Review, The New Republic, The Paris Review, Slate, and other magazines.
 He is the recipient of a Fullbright Fellowship, a Guggenheim Fellowship, and a National Endowment for the Arts Fellowship in Poetry.

 This astonishing novel in verse tells the story of Henryk Wyrzykowski, a drifting, haunted young man hiding from the Vietnam War in the basement of a San Francisco welfare building and translating his mother’s diaries.
 The diaries concern the Jedwabne massacre, an event that took place in German-occupied Poland in 1941.
 Wildly inventive, dark, beautiful, and unrelenting, The Wherewithal is a meditation on the nature of evil and the destruction of war.